Summary of Theology for Beginners by Frank Sheed

 Nor are we forced to choose between evolution and creation.
 Creation answers the question why does anything exist.
 Evolution is a theory as to how the universe did develop once it existed.

-“The Lord formed man of the slime of the earth” – that accounts for his body.
+Body: “The Lord formed man of the slime of the earth”

-“He breathed into his face the breath of life” – “breath” is the name for the Holy Spirit.
+Soul: “He breathed into his face the breath of life.”

 “Let us make man to our image and likeness” – God breathed into man his own image and likeness – a spiritual soul.